-Anorexia nervosa is a deadly illness that must be halted and treated by any means necessary.
+Eating disorders are deadly illnesses that must be halted and treated by any means necessary.
 When trying to save a life, allegiance to a singular evidence-based approach must be substituted for whatever works.
-As a scientific community, we must pool our resources to treat and eradicate the terrible illness of anorexia nervosa, not waste time divided by deference to opposing theories.
+As a scientific community, we must pool our resources to treat and eradicate these terrible illnesses, not waste time divided by deference to opposing theories.
 There is so much untapped wisdom to be harnessed in every single evidence-based intervention.
 Curating this knowledge into a comprehensive collection of interventions has tremendous potential.

 Sharing this stance, we set out to explore how different interventions could be used to help our patients.
 We began by distilling core concepts from family-based therapy, acceptance and commitment therapy, behavior therapy, cognitive therapy, cognitive behavioral therapy-enhanced, parent-child interaction therapy, compassion focused therapy, appetite awareness training, mirror exposure therapy, imaginal exposure therapy, in vivo exposure therapy, and cognitive remediation therapy - to name a few.
 Over time, a comprehensive collection of interventions categorized into three modalities - family, group, & individual - emerged.
 In this way, the approach we now call Behavioral Interventions, Tips, & Evaluations (BITE) was conceived.